Istituto per la Ricostruzione Industriale: History

+Almost all the medium-sized and little firms and the great majority of slightly larger firms, with the exception of a few categories, are completely outside the sphere of the State's healing activity.'
+1S Business policies came to be increasingly shaped by the Government, but security against the risks of business was provided only to the biggest capitalists.
+By 1936, its weight on the total capital of the Italian joint stock companies was 12.5%.

+The IRI heavily succeeded in its goals as it saved failing banks and companies by restructuring and refinancing the companies and banks.
+By 1939, the IRI and other government agencies “controlled over four-fifths of Italy’s shipping and shipbuilding, three-quarters of its pig iron production and almost half that of steel.”

+The political historian Martin Blinkhorn noted that “This level of state intervention greatly surpassed that in Nazi Germany, giving Italy a public sector second only to that of Stalin’s Russia.”
+In reality, the IRI's activity was actually limited on the one hand to providing assistance mostly financing, and the other it was reduced exclusively to accounting and administrative control, without much interference in drawing up technical and economic plans on a large scale.

 After the war

 After the war, the survival of the Institute was uncertain, as it had been created more as a temporary solution than to meet long-term goals.
 But it proved difficult for the state to make the large investments needed for private companies that would only yield returns in the long term.
 So IRI retained the structure it had under fascism.

 Only after 1950 was IRI's function better defined: a new thrust was instigated by Oscar Sinigaglia, who, planning to increase the production capacity of the Italian steel industry, formed an alliance with private industry.
 This gave IRI the new role of developing the industrial infrastructure of the country, not by means of individual investments, but by an unwritten division of labour.
 Examples were the development of the steel industry and the telephone network and the construction of the Autostrada del Sole, which began in 1956.